📞 Call Now

 • Transitional devices.

-3. Mise-en-Scene
+3. MISE-EN-SCENE

+Mise-en-scene can even include things like unique elements previously unplanned within the scene.
 Such as passing traffic or a bee flying around the set which happens to pass through the frame while filming.

+If analyzing mise-en-scene during a typical film analysis, it’s likely that the theorist or student that is studying and analyzing the film will discuss various choices.
+Particularly those made by the director in the production of the film.
+As well as elements in the frame specifically chosen for the production.
 The typical examination of mise-en-scene for a film analysis is going to reference “the set”.
 But there is likely an application of elements that presented to the camera.

 Which are not technically part of “the set.”
 For example, the following are included in the film analysis of mise-en-scene: